-Edward B. Rust Jr., chairman of the board and chief executive officer of State Farm Mutual Automobile Insurance Company and its principal affiliates, is nationally recognized as a leader of business community efforts to improve the quality of education in the United States.
+Edward B. Rust Jr., chairman of the board and chief executive officer of State Farm Mutual and its principal affiliates, is nationally recognized as a leader of business community efforts to improve the quality of education in the United States.

 Rust is a member of the Business Roundtable and The Financial Services Roundtable.
-He serves on the boards of America's Promise Alliance and the James B. Hunt, Jr., Institute for Educational Leadership.
+He has served on the boards of America's Promise Alliance and the James B. Hunt, Jr., Institute for Educational Leadership and Policy.
 He is former chairman of the Business-Higher Education Forum and Business Roundtable's Education Initiative.
 He served on the National (Glenn) Commission on Mathematics and Science Teaching for the 21st Century and on the No Child Left Behind Commission.

-Rust is also a member of the boards of directors of Caterpillar, Inc., Helmerich and Payne, Inc., and McGraw-Hill Companies, Inc.
+Rust is also a member of the boards of directors of Caterpillar, Inc., Helmerich and Payne, Inc., and McGraw Hill Financial.

 A graduate of Illinois Wesleyan, Rust holds both juris doctor and master of business degrees from Southern Methodist University.
 He joined State Farm in 1975 at the company's Dallas, Texas, regional office.
 He became president and chief executive in 1985 and was elected chairman of the board two years later.
 He and his wife Sally have one son.